duncombe/wikis/Development-of-Test-Themes.md

 #### Questions to Guide Corresponding IPython Notebooks
 * Can we discover, access and map high resolution coastline and velocity vectors from a real time data set accessible through CSWs and then map modeled water velocity vectors at a point in the future from the designated time of the test in the same geographic area?
 * Can we discover, access and map bathymetry, tidal data, currents, winds, and overlay that with data reflecting coastal ecological vulnerabilities in a designated bounding box for a designated time in single IPython notebook?
-* Can we discover, access and map satellite imagery data in real time against real time and future model projection data of velocity vectors in a single IPython notebook?
+* Can we discover, access and map satellite remote sensing images in real time against real time and future model projection data of velocity vectors in a single IPython notebook?

-* What are the dimensions of the oil slick?
-* Which areas of coastline are likely to be tainted?
-* Which indigenous species might be adversely affected by the oil?
-* How long will it take for the oil spill to disperse?
-* Which capture and dispersal tools and techniques would work best?
+* Can we discover, access and map high resolution coastline, velocity vectors, and data on the [core IOOS biological variables](http://www.iooc.us/activities/biological-integration-observation-task-team/)?

 ####Required Data to Answer Questions
 * weather